 Moreover, the plenum points experience N_2O concentration in both, numerical model and measurements as shown in Figure 8.57.
 This means that CFD predicts a reverse flow from room to plenum as concluded from the measurement too.
 The same applies to the 'Fabric 2' indicating the existing back flow from plenum to the end of fabric duct.
 The 'Fabric 1' point does not experience any N_2O concentration which means there is not any reverse flow at that point according to the CFD model.
-However, the measured N_2O concentrations for 'Fabric 1' point are assumed to be an error thus it cannot be compared.
+However, the measured N_2O concentrations for 'Fabric 1' point are assumed to be an error in measurement setup as explained before thus it cannot be compared with the CFD prediction.

 The temperature distribution in the room for case 2 is shown in the Figures 8.59 and 8.60.